-Source: GAWB (2014b).
+Source: GAWB (2015b)

-4.4 Contingent supply strategy
+5.4 Contingent supply strategy

-GAWB's submitted RAB for 1 July 2015 includes \$22.31 million for preparatory works on its CSS.
+GAWB (2014b) initially included \$22.31 million for preparatory works on its CSS in its RAB at 1 July 2015.
 We concluded in the 2010 review that the expenditure on these works should not be included in the RAB until the asset is commissioned.
-The asset has not been commissioned, but GAWB argued that the 2010 decision was incorrect and have presented new analysis to support its argument.
+The asset has not been commissioned, but GAWB (2014a) argued that the 2010 decision was incorrect and presented new analysis to support its argument.

-4.4.1 Background
+5.4.1 Background